johnpjust/KernelSegmentation/README.md

 ## Unsupervised Learning Method #1

-Hand engineering features can be a difficult process, but also very effective at obtaining intuitive results using very little to no annotated data, which defies most modern deep learning approaches.
+Utilizing some more classic computer vision approaches can be time consuming and wrought with pain for the less creative scientists, but also very effective at obtaining intuitive results using very little to no annotated data, which defies most modern deep learning approaches.
 Follow the "main" code to obtain segmentation results like so....
 <br/><br/>
 <img src="Data/high_moisture_corn_labels.png" width="350" hspace="30" align="left">  <img src="Data/high_moisture_overlay.png" width="350" hspace="0" align="right">
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>